tawesoft/morph/README.md

 **Use cases for Morph**

-* Serialisation and interoperability with other systems e.g. Json, SQL, binary.
+* Serialisation and interoperability with other systems e.g. JSON, XML, SQL, and binary.
 * Separation between data modeling layers.
 * Functional programming.
 * "Compile-time" reflection.